yasglobal/remove-links-and-scripts/readme.txt

 == Changelog ==

+= 0.2 =

+  * Improve the Performance of the Plugin

 = 0.1 =

   * First release on wordpress.org.